grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ## Recording rules

 Similar to alert rules, recording rules are evaluated periodically.
-A recording rule pre-compute frequently used or computationally expensive queries, and saves the results as a new time series metric.
+A recording rule pre-computes frequently used or computationally expensive queries, and saves the results as a new time series metric.

 The new recording metric can then be used in alert rules and dashboards to optimize their queries.